Sturm-Liouville operators with measure-valued coefficients: Spectrum and resolvent

 \end{corollary}

 \begin{proof} Since the resolvent is compact, Theorem~\ref{AppLRthmSMT} shows that the spectrum of $S$ consists of isolated eigenvalues.
 Furthermore, the sum converges since the resolvent is Hilbert--Schmidt.
-Finally their multiplicity is at most two because of~\eqref{eqnSLPdimkerTloc}. \end{proof}
+Finally, their multiplicity is at most two because of~\eqref{eqnSLPdimkerTloc}. \end{proof}

-If $S$ is a self-adjoint restriction of $\Tmax$ with separate boundary conditions or if not both endpoints are in the l.c.~case, the resolvent has a simpler form.
+If $S$ is a self-adjoint restriction of $\Tmax$ with separated boundary conditions or if not both endpoints are in the l.c.~case, the resolvent has a simpler form.

-\begin{theorem} Suppose $S$ is a self-adjoint restriction of $\Tmax$ with separate boundary conditions (if $\tau$ is in the l.c.~at both endpoints) and $z\in\rho(S)$.
+\begin{theorem} Suppose $S$ is a self-adjoint restriction of $\Tmax$ with separated boundary conditions (if $\tau$ is in the l.c.\ case at both endpoints) and $z\in\rho(S)$.
 Furthermore, let $u_a$ and $u_b$ be non-trivial solutions of $(\tau-z)u=0$, such that

 and

 Then the resolvent $R_z$ is given by

 where